yushchenko/site/content/articles/0002_site_from_scratch_1_the_first_page.md

 ### Starting from URL

-As according the old Russian proverb a theater starts from the wardrobe, as a site starts from the URL.
+As according the old Russian proverb - a theater starts from the wardrobe, as a site starts from the URL.

-First of all, the address should be as short as it possible, so own domain is required.
+First of all, the address should be as short as it possible, so the name domain is required.
 Having spent a couple of hours for investigations, I decided to use [name.com][name.com] registrar.
 I liked their relatively simple and fast site and also 'bike-to-work incentive program' described in [the wikipedia article][name-com-wiki].
 Our decisions are sometimes driven by strange motives...

 Next, the resource part of the URL should be short and verbose.
-For example, link to this article should look something like this:
+For example, the link to this article should look something like this:

     www.yushchenko.name/blog/site-from-scratch-1-the-first-page